nextapps-de/mikado/README.md

 - sort
 - swap

-These methods are implemented, without some extensions like parameter chaining.
-They may come in a future update .e.g `array.push(a, b, c)` is not available, instead, you have to call push for each item on by one.
+These methods are implemented, without some extensions like parameter chaining, e.g. `array.push(a, b, c)` is not available, instead, you have to call push for each item one by one.

-The method `array.swap(a, b)` is an optional performance shortcut.

-There are some methods which differ slightly from the original implementation.
+There are some methods which slightly differs from the original implementation of native Arrays.
 These methods will apply changes **_in place_** and returning the original reference instead of applying on a copy:

 - concat
 - filter